kiyalab-tmu/rinko2022/index.md

 * Problem with BCE loss
 * Wasserstein loss
 * Conditions of Wasserstein's critic and 1-Lipschitz continuity enforcement
-* Implement WGAN and train it on MNIST or other datasets.
+* Implement WGAN and train it on CIFAR-10 dataset.

 ### Q.6 Conditional GAN